moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-The squarematrix class has methods special for square matrix, like creating a squarematrix instance, calculating the determinant, the inverse, the eigen values and the eigen vectors, etc.
+The SquareMatrix class has methods special for square matrix, like creating a squarematrix instance, calculating the determinant, the inverse, the eigen values and the eigen vectors, etc.
 Importing 'SquareMatrix.dart' is required before using methods listed below.

 ### Illustrations of SquareMatrix class